-But you still need to learn the basic skills needed for the job.
-Any new career will require an amount of training, and bookkeeping is no different.
+But you still need to learn the basic skills required for the job.
+Any new career will require some training, and bookkeeping is no different.

 There are 3 ways to learn the necessary skills:

-You can start by learning some accounting basics along with commonly used terms and tools in the industry.
-Get familiar with what income statements look like, how balance sheets can be read, along with how to create effective cash flow statements.
+You can start by learning some accounting basics and commonly used terms and tools in the industry.
+Get familiar with what income statements look like, how balance sheets can be read, and how to create effective cash flow statements.
 This book is a great place to start.